andrew-shenouda/demo_llm_obs_app/README.md

 - **For instrumentation:** Only modify `backend/agent_endpoints.py`
 - **Important:** Do not push your changes to the repository.
 Keep the template unchanged so others can start fresh.

+Make sure you add a .env file with OPENAI_API_KEY and DATADOG_API_KEY.

 ## Project Structure

 ```